 DISCLAIMER: Naruto, its world, and characters © Masashi Kishimoto.
 I am not making any money from this fanfiction, and I wrote it purely for entertainment.

 A/N: This was the original chapter 4 until I bumped up the other one.
 I'm surprised there are people who feel sorry for Itachi lol (because everyone hates him at my other ItaSaku fic haha)

 Chapter 05 – Hippocratic Oath

-Sakura once more failed to keep up Tsunade's chakra manipulation testing device for the whole night, although she had the feeling she lasted longer each summon compared to her first overnight attempt.
+Sakura once more failed to keep up Tsunade's chakra manipulation testing device for the whole night, although she had a feeling she lasted longer each summon compared to her first overnight attempt.